JohnMulligan/plotly_visualization_workshop/python_citation_sankeys/Readme.md

 	1. `python3 -m venv venv`
 	1. `source venv/bin/activate`
 1. Install the requirements into the virtual environment: `pip3 install -r requirements.txt`
+1. GET YOUR AIRTABLE API KEYS!!
+SEE THE TOP OF THIS DOC.
 1. Run the app: `python3 app.py`

 ## Deploying remotely (requires Heroku CLI)